La Familia Michoacana: The Interstate 75 Connection

 It has been known that La Familia has certain connections with the Flores Camargo cartel, a small drug trafficking group that operates in Atlanta.
 Flores Camargo moves large quantities of high grade marijuana and cocaine through the I-75 corridor for distribution in Detroit, supplying the city and its outskirts and suburbs.
 The local authorities haven't been able to dismantle this trafficking group because of its experience.
 They have made several arrests but have never been able to locate Flores Camargo's heads.
 It is known that two cousins originally from the Mexican state of Guanajuato run it, but no photos or names have been obtained by authorities.
 This shows how trafficking groups are becoming more cunning in hiding from federal authorities.
 The federal authorities have known that the group smuggles high grade marijuana and cocaine from Guanajuato, traveling up to the border and passing under secret tunnels.
 DEA agents have received tips saying the groups move up to 2 tons of high grade marijuana to a central hub in Atlanta, then up through I75 to Detroit where it is repackaged into small quantities and spread throughout the city.
 The money is never tracked because no bank accounts are used.
 This group is known to have military style weapons obtained from their cartel connections in the United States and Mexico.
 They show off their luxury life on social networks but the authorities don't have any evidence to arrest the two cousins or other known associates.

 Knights Templar

 The alleged death of Nazario Moreno González on December 9, 2010, led to a split among cartel leaders José de Jesús Méndez Vargas, Enrique Plancarte Solís, and Servando Gómez Martínez.
 This led the former leaders of La Familia Michoacana, Plancarte and Gomez, to form the Knights Templar cartel, while Jesús Méndez kept the leadership of the formerly disbanded La Familia Michoacana.

-End of activity

-By May 2020, all 39 non-Jalisco New Generation cartels operating in Guerrero were splinter cartels.
-In June 2020, it was reported that the Cartel del Abuelo and Los Viagras, as well as to a lesser extent the Jalisco New Generation Cartel, were the active cartels in Michoacán.
-Criminal activity in the State of Mexico was also now only contested by Los Rojos, dissidents from the Beltrán Leyva Organization, splinter groups from La Familia Michoacana and criminal gangs from Mexico City.